Welcome to Stevens County Fire Protection District 1

 News & Updates

 Fire Danger Rating: MODERATE Burn Ban: Rule burns are banned.
-Comments: All debris burning on DNR ju
+Comments: Effective September 22, 2023

 We are here for you